-Elder Scrolls 6: Release date and everything to know
+Elder Scrolls 6: Everything you need to know about the Skyrim sequel

 Still, though, there are obviously unknowns about what Bethesda could change about its systems, whether in the form of a more in-depth magic system, stealth that's a bit more involved, or even an overhauled combat system with a bit more responsiveness.

-Plus, we heard late last year that Bethesda is overhauling its entire gameplay engine to cater to the game, so we could end up with something far less familiar than you might think.
+Plus, we heard in late 2020 that Bethesda was overhauling its entire gameplay engine to cater to the game, so we could end up with something far less familiar than you might think.

 Given Bethesda's mixed results in the world of online gaming, too, with the Elder Scrolls Online doing well and Fallout 76... less so, there's also a question mark over whether the developer will seek to add in any online elements.
 We think this is slightly unlikely, at least as far as full-on multiplayer is concerned, given the heritage of the mainline games, but anything is possible at this stage.